 The CRS is a multi-dimensional and activity-level database which includes information on resource flows by provider, partner country, socio-economic sector, financial instrument, flow type, aid type, amount type and others.
 Filters and dimensions can be personalised through “Customise” > “Layout”.
 Activity-level information is accessible by clicking on any of the underlined figure in the result table.

 Click here to access a data visualisation portal for more insights from the data:

 2016-17 Survey on Private Philanthropy for Development: data on more than 140 foundations

 This report calls into question long-held assumptions about the volume, nature and potential of foundations’ engagement in developing countries, and the role they can play to support the SDGs.
 Chapter 2 examines the data collected through survey questionnaire.

-This working paper highlights the main findings of the 2016-17 data survey on Private Philanthropy for Development and describes how this exercise relates to the ongoing OECD efforts to improve its statistics on development finance beyond ODA.
-The survey results are based on activity-level data collected on 143 foundations from all over the world.
+This working paper highlights the main findings of the 2016-17 data survey on Private Philanthropy for Development and describes how this information relates to the OECD statistics on development finance beyond ODA.